eps0003/dido/README.md

 ## Overview

-Dido (**D**ata **I**n, **D**ata **O**ut) is an simple yet powerful, modular, vendor-agnostic middleware system with full type support.
+Dido (**D**ata **I**n, **D**ata **O**ut; pronounced 'dai-doh') is an simple yet powerful, modular, vendor-agnostic middleware system written in TypeScript.
 It turns building a middleware into a plug-and-play experience by combining reusable modules to transform data.

 ## Fundamentals

 Everything in Dido is a module.
-Modules consist of a single `process()` method that accepts incoming data and transforms it into some output data.
+Modules consist of a single `process()` method that accepts data as input and transforms it into some output data.

 ```ts
 interface Module<Input, Output> {